To stabilise the growth performance in

-In connection with respiratory diseases, the farm management and an “eye for the animal” are often of great importance.
+In connection with respiratory problems, the farm management but also an “eye for the animal” are often of great importance.
 Inanimate stressors can frequently be minimised by simple management measures.
-To prevent respiratory diseases, supporting the immune system as prophylaxis is extremely important.
-This avoids financial losses and prevents growth depression.
+To prevent respiratory problems, supporting the immune system as prophylaxis is extremely important.
+Also, this avoids financial losses and prevents growth depression.

 - With appetising and expectorant fenugreek

 - Prevention of colds and respiratory problems

 Our feed supplement BEWI-SAN Pulmo was developed to stabilise the growth performance of rearing calves, feeders and piglets.